robertjshiller/screenpledge/master_document.md

 #### **2.3.1 Dashboard (`dashboard` feature)**

 -   A unified dashboard displaying the user's active goal progress via a `ProgressRing` and a `WeeklyBarChart`.
-The view handles states for when a goal is active or not found.
+The view handles three distinct states:
+    1.  **Goal Pending:** A celebratory UI shown to new users before their first goal becomes effective at midnight.
+    2.  **Active Goal:** The main dashboard with the progress ring, charts, and a detailed per-app usage breakdown.
+    3.  **No Goal:** A message prompting the user to set a goal.
+-   The `WeeklyBarChart` uses a "Device-First" approach, populating historical bars with data from the native Screen Time API to provide instant value to new users.
+Includes a detailed, scrollable list of the user's per-app usage for the current day.

 #### **2.3.2 Rewards Marketplace (`rewards` feature)**

--   (Future) A unified, filterable marketplace for redeeming Pledge Points.
+A unified, filterable marketplace where users can spend their earned Pledge Points (PP).
+**Pledge Tiers**: A progress bar shows the user's lifetime PP and their progress towards the next tier (Bronze, Silver, Gold, Platinum).
+Higher tiers unlock exclusive, high-value rewards.
+**Featured Section**: A carousel at the top highlights high-priority rewards, such as redeeming points for a free month of subscription or special partner offers.
+**Main Grid**: All other available rewards (e.g., gift cards, charity donations), showing their PP cost and status ("Locked" for tier-gated rewards, "Sold Out" for limited inventory items).

 #### **2.3.3 Settings (`settings` feature)**